 Agios Nikolaos' celebrity resort Elounda, Chania’s atmospheric old town and Rethymnon’s rolling beaches count among the island’s countless attractions.

 Discover more on Crete

 Spectacular Sporades islands

-The Sporades might be a sprinkling of just three tiny islands in the Aegean, yet their unspoilt beauty is larger than life.
+The Sporades might be a sprinkling of islands in the Aegean, yet their unspoilt beauty is larger than life.

 Skiathos is movie star material without a doubt, so it’s easy to see why this petite, green island is so easy to fall in love with and return to time and again.

 Its coastline is laced with endless small sandy beaches where pine and fir trees provide natural shade for swimmers dipping in cerulean waters.